 Here at King Street Church, we like to call it “partnership” when you become a church member, because the focus is on partnering together as a body of believers.
-If you would like to fully commit to partner with us in engaging and blessing our community with the Gospel, plan to attend ALL THREE membership classes on March 11, 18 & 25.
-Classes will be offered at 9:45 and 11:15 am in room M17.
+If you would like to become a KSC partner, attend all 3 classes on Sept.
+16, 23 and 30.
+Classes are offered at 9:30 and 11:00 am in room M17.

 Child dedication has as much significance for parents as it does for children.
 Much like a wedding ceremony, parents are making public promises before God to raise their children in a way that pleases the Lord.
 Preparation classes will be held on October 7 & 21, at 11:00 am in room M221, with dedications taking place on November 4.
 Parents should attend one class.
 To register for the class or for more information, contact Becky Hann.

 GRIEF SHARE: Wednesday evenings | 7:00 pm | M121

 GriefShare is a faith-based support group for people grieving the loss of a loved one.
 This group is led by people who understand what you are experiencing and can offer comfort and encouragement during this difficult time.

 We believe there is no decision more important than surrendering your life to Jesus Christ, and starting a “faith journey” with Him as your Savior and Lord.
 This is the essence of what the Bible calls salvation.
 Salvation is not a formula you say or an action you complete.
 Salvation comes by transferring your trust from yourself, or from anyone or anything else — to Jesus Christ alone.